ShweataNHegde/work-diary/src/posts/some-background.md

 tags: [background]
 description:
 ---
 For those who don't know, I study at [Regional Institute of Education, Mysore](https://www.riemysore.ac.in/).
-As a part of my B.Sc.B.Ed. course, I have to mandatorily teach for two months.
-Growing up, I have always that silent person whose existense is barely noticed.
-Although I've come so far from who I was at school, talking confidently to a large group of people doesn't come so naturally.
-So, teaching for a class full of energetic teenagers is going to be an interesting challenge and a learning experience.
+As a part of my integrated education course, I have to teach for two months.
+Growing up, I always have been that person who barely speaks up.
+Although I've come far from who I was a few years ago, talking confidently to a large group of people doesn't come so naturally.
+So, teaching a class full of energetic teenagers will be an exciting challenge and a learning experience.
+I hope I become a better communicator/educator than I am today as I write.

-My goals -- apart from surviving wearing saree everyday -- would be to:
+Apart from not messing up anything for the students and surviving wearing a saree every day, my goals for the next two months would be to:
-- blog my experience everyday
+- blog my experience every day
-- understand high schoolers and the environment at a well off school
+- understand high schoolers and the environment at a well-off school
-- try bringing latest science to classrooms
+- try bringing the latest science to classrooms
-- network and find collaborators
+- [IAW] network and find collaborators

-Good luck to me and all my fellow classmates.
-I hope I come out as a better communicator/educator than I am on this day as I write.
+ Good luck to all my classmates and, of course, me.